 Speaker: Dr. Allan Frei

 Nine million New York City residents depend on the Catskills for drinking water.
-On September 29 at 7PM EDT, climatologist Dr. Allan Frei of Hunter College will present a historical perspective on storms, floods, and droughts in the Catskills.
+Climatologist Dr. Allan Frei of Hunter College presents a historical perspective on storms, floods, and droughts in the Catskills.

 His talk will review hydroclimatological variations going back 500 years, and for the remainder of the 21st century, with a focus on extremes.
 Using a variety of evidence, including paleoclimate records from tree rings, newspaper reports, geomorphological evidence, and climate models, Frei will consider recent events in the context of historical variations and future vulnerability.